ducminhle1904/crypto-dca-bot/cmd/live-bot-dca/README.md

 ## ⚙️ Configuration

-The V2 bot uses a nested configuration structure that separates the strategy, exchange, and risk parameters.
+The live bot uses a nested configuration structure that separates the strategy, exchange, and risk parameters.
 You can find examples in the `configs/bybit/` and `configs/binance/` directories.

 ### Supported Indicators (12 Total)